jrochkind/texts/search_compare/article.md

 ### Display

 Our standard template shows an abstract or other summary where available.
 If the product supported showing a query-in-context summary with highlighted search terms, this was used _instead_ of a straight abstract.
 Summon supports a Google-style query-in-context snippet from fulltext, where available -- this was used in display in preference over straight abstract.

-Primo and EDS both supply only abstracts, but do query term highlighting within the abstract -- this was used, with highlighted terms emphasized with bold in our html output.
-All three products do query-term highlighting in the item title, this was used, and presented in our own output.
-EBSCO offers only a straight abstract, so this was used.
+Primo and EDS both supply only abstracts, but do query term highlighting within the abstract -- this capability was used in the survey instrument in these cases.
+All three products do query-term highlighting in the item title, and this too was used in the survey instrument's output.
+EBSCOHost offered only a straight abstract, so this was used for EBSCOHost output.
 In all cases, abstracts/snippets were truncated to just the first few lines.

-We decided, for purposes of this test, _not_ to make any active hyperlinks from search result items to (attempted) fulltext, link resolver, or expanded metadata pages.
+For purposes of the survey instrument and study, we decided _not_ to provide any links from presented search results to fulltext or additional information, instead only presenting side by side results with no links to click on.

 ### Search Input

-In order to provide a standard query input syntax across all search products, the `bento_search` library discussed below supports a normalized standard input format across all products: Basically a simple 'google style' input, that supports a simple list of terms and phrases (using double-quotes to indicate phrases), but does not support boolean operators or expressions.
+In order to provide a standard query input syntax across all search products, the `bento_search` library discussed above supports a normalized standard input format across all products: Basically a simple 'google style' input, that supports a simple list of terms and phrases (using double-quotes to indicate phrases). bento_search translates this to the most appropriate query the developer could determine for each product, to find results matching that list of terms and phrases with appropriate relevancy ranking.

-Where possible, this input was passed as-is to the search product API -- in these cases (for instance Summon), the end result product may or may not require all terms as 'mandatory', we leave it up to the individual product's algorithm.

-However, in many cases it was necessary for the `bento_search` code to do a simple parsing step, and translate the user-entered query into the (often under-documented) input query expected by the product API.
-In most of these cases (for instance EBSCOHost 'traditional'), the user's input would be translated to a straight boolean 'AND' expression, where all entered terms are mandatory.
+For instance, in the case of EBSCOHost, bento_search translates the user's input to an explicit boolean 'AND' expression; in the case of Summon, bento_search passes the user's input through to Summon more or less unmodified.

+The bento_search gem does not presently support standardized boolean operators or expressions.

 ### Holdings Limiting -- Not Used

 The three 'discovery' tools (Primo, Summon, EDS) all have features were you can limit search results to 'items held by your institution' -- sometimes this means electronic fulltext access, sometimes it includes print holdings.
 In order to do this, you of course need to communicate your holdings to the service in some way.

-We weren't sure if our users would _want_ a 'limit to holdings' or not for the simple default search use case.
-Additionally, it would have taken significant additional setup time to synchronize our holdings with all the products, and introduce an additional factor for variation (what if our holdings had not been _accurately_ set in the service, and that effected results?).
+Configuring our holdings with each such product would have taken additional setup time, and introduced additional point for mistakes to be made and inconsistencies introduced.
+We also weren't certain whether we (or our users) would want the ultimate production tool we were considering to default to such a holdings limit, or to instead return unrestricted results.

-Considering overall cost vs. benefit to run this study, (we chose _not_ to make use of any 'limit to holdings' in our tests -- all searches were unlimited as to institutional holdings.
+Considering overall cost vs. benefit to run this study, we chose _not_ to make use of any 'limit to holdings' in our tests -- all searches were unlimited as to institutional holdings.

-It is, of course, possible that doing otherwise would have resulted in different results, either differentiating between products based on their ability to successfully limit to our holdings (again contingent on our ability to successfully set our holdings in the service), or differentiation the 'discovery' products that support this feature from the 'traditional' services which do not.

 ### Authorized user